-Transport Scotland has been working closely with Barnardo's Scotland on how to safeguard young people travelling on the bus network, including providing training material for bus drivers.
-This will help drivers to recognise and respond to children or young people who need support while travelling on the bus network and help ensure that they can travel safely.
+Transport Scotland worked closely with Barnardo's Scotland to develop a training package aimed at educating bus drivers on safeguarding young people travelling on the bus network which was delivered in winter 2021.
+This is still available for new drivers and provides advice on recognising and responding to children or young people who need support while travelling on the bus network and helping ensure that they can travel safely.